pierre-vigier/Perl6-Math-Matrix/README.md

 ### Str

 All values separated by one whitespace, rows by new line.
 It is called implicitly by put and print.
-A shortened version is provided by .gist
+A shortened version is provided by .gist Same as the input of new.

     say Math::Matrix.new([[1,2],[3,4]]).Str: